 Most annuities allow you to withdraw a certain percentage of your account free of charge from the start.
-However, because annuities are designed as long-term products, if you withdraw more than the free withdrawal percentage early on, you will incur a penalty known as a surrender charge.
-The surrender charge period is the amount of time you need to wait before you can withdraw additional money without incurring surrender charges.
+However, because annuities are designed as long-term products, if you withdraw more than the free withdrawal percentage early on, you will incur a penalty known as a withdrawal/surrender charge.
+The withdrawal/surrender charge period is the amount of time you need to wait before you can withdraw additional money without incurring withdrawal/surrender charges.

 Symetra Life Insurance Company products to consider: